What's the difference a High Touch Account and a High Tech / Low Fee Account?

 SEI Private Trust Investment Account – SEI Private Trust is an alternate sophisticated managed portfolio service with independent investment research for clients with higher assts.

-Trizic Robo Advisor – Platform and partner we use for high tech / low fee accounts to allow clients who like to be more hands on and have more online access with their investments.
+Harvest Savings & Wealth Technologies, Inc. Robo Advisor – Platform and partner for high tech / low fee accounts used for clients who like to be more hands on and have more online access with their investments.
 All accounts are still held at TD Ameritrade Institutional as the custodian.

 What types of accounts and financial planning products do you offer?

-Integra Financial, Inc. offers retirement and estate planning services, personal financial needs assessments, current portfolio assessments to help identify where you may be over paying on fees, as well as assistance some clients with interpreting Medicare and social security benefits
+Integra Financial, Inc. offers retirement and estate planning services, personal financial needs assessments, current portfolio assessments to help identify where you may be over paying on fees, as well as assistance with interpreting Medicare and social security benefits.

 We support many different types of investment accounts, as well as offer, life insurance, long term care insurance and annuities based on your financial needs and goals.

-401(k) plan: A plan offered by an employer that lets employees make contributions to a retirement savings plan on a pre-tax basis, sometimes fully or partially matching these contributions.
+401(k) Plan: A plan offered by an employer that allows employees to make contributions to a retirement savings plan on a pre-tax basis, sometimes fully or partially matching these contributions.

 457 Plan: Named in reference to the portion of the Internal Revenue Code that defines its basic rules, the 457 is a tax-exempt deferred compensation program provided to employees in state and federal governments and agencies.
 While similar to the 401(k) plan, the 457 plan never receives matching contributions from the employer, nor does the IRS consider it to be a qualified retirement plan.